By Marika Sboros

 The Health Professions Council of South Africa (HPCSA) is back on the warpath against Prof Tim Noakes.
 It has also thrown down legal gauntlets to Pretoria advocate Joan Adams.

 Adams chaired the HPCSA’s Professional Conduct Committee that heard the charge of unprofessional conduct.
 She delivered the comprehensive, 60-page, four-to-one not-guilty verdict in Cape Town on April 21, 2017.
 The HPCSA announced its decision to appeal in early May but only gave grounds in August.

-The HPCSA effectively claim that the committee, including three medical doctors, didn’t know what they were doing.
+The HPCSA effectively claims that the committee, including three medical doctors, didn’t know what they were doing.
 They “fundamentally misconstrued their role in evaluating the evidence”.
 And they “erred and misdirected themselves on the law and the facts”.
 The HPCSA believe there’s a “reasonable chance” their Appeal Committee will overturn the entire verdict.
 They don’t just want a guilty ruling.
 They want a whole new “rehearing”.

 Noakes calls that “malicious”.
 He says that the HPCSA face “five rather large roadblocks in its case against him”.
 Those include compelling new evidence of collusion between a dietitian on the HPCSA and the dietitians who reported him.